 So, why is this model in our choice of telescopes for children?

-Well, there are many astronomers out there – including children – who love looking at night sky objects but don’t enjoy trying to find them.
+Well, there are many astronomers out there – including children – who love looking at celestial objects but don’t enjoy trying to find them.
 A motorized telescope like this baby model of the NexStar range offers just that.

 With simple, computerized setup, your young astronomer can consult the database of 40,000 objects and have the scope pointed at exactly the right spot within seconds, so you hardly need the supplied red dot finderscope except to set up the tracking.

 The downside of having computer wizardry at your fingertips is the cost.
 More specifically, more of your budget goes into the mechanics, so there is less of it left for the optics.
 Your big spend will net you just 3.5″ of aperture, which will place a severe limit on what can be seen.
 That 40,000-object database is not much use if you can only study the moon, planets and very brightest deep space objects.

 Our advice is to have your eyes open if you choose a compound model like this one.
 For about the same price, you could by your child the SkyQuest XT6 (above).
 Its six inch mirror has 5x more light gathering power than this 90mm NexStar.
-Granted, it’s not as easy to find objects with a Dob, but they will look a lot better when you do.
+Granted, it’s not as easy to find objects in the sky with a Dob, but they will look a lot better when you do.

 If your son or daughter has their heart set on a compound, go-to scope, then this is just about the cheapest way to get one (but the higher spec NexStar 4SE is not much more expensive, read our full-length review).
 But, if their goal is to see details on Jupiter’s and Mars’s surfaces, and objects outside the solar system, like galaxies, then give serious consideration to a larger aperture at a smaller cost.

 Kids Vacation: Orion GoScope 80mm